MadCatHoG/MobHeadDropsV2-Data-Pack/README.md

-# moremobheads-1.13-datapack
+# MobHeadDropsV2 Data Pack for Minecraft 1.13
-This is an updated version of Xisuma's More Mob Heads datapack that works on 1.13+ servers and clients.
+This is a Data Pack that allows mobs to drop their heads.
+This project is a combination of my old Command Block contraption MobHeadDrops and Carl Poole's version of Xisuma's More Mob Heads.

-To enable the datapack, copy the moremobheads directory into the "datapacks" directory inside your world directory.
+To enable the datapack, copy the zip file under the releases directory into your map's "datapacks" folder.
 If your server is running, make sure to run /reload.

-Credits to:
+From Carl Poole's Project credits to:
 - minecraft-heads.com for the mob head resources
 - xNitrate for the original 1.13 migration attempt
 - carlpoole for refinements along the snapshot releases